 Academic workstations on Macs include standard accessibility tools as part of the operating system, including Zoom, voice over, dictation, media captions, spoken descriptions, and device control tools for users for whom mice or keyboards pose barriers.

 Labs for UO students

-The University provides specialized accessible technology labs for students who have a referral from the Accessible Education Center.
+The UO provides specialized accessible technology labs for students who have a referral from the Accessible Education Center.
 For more information, contact email@example.com or 541-346-1155.

 UO Libraries has videos in many formats covering all disciplines.
-Some videos include closed captioning, but many do not.
+Some videos include closed captioning.
 Due to copyright restrictions, UO Libraries does not convert videos from one format to another or add closed captioning.
-Current students with accessibility needs who require videos to be converted to another format or have closed captioning added should contact the UO Accessible Education Center (AEC) at 541-346-1083 or firstname.lastname@example.org.
+Current students with accessibility needs who require videos to be converted to another format or have closed captioning added should contact the Accessible Education Center (AEC) at 541-346-1155 or firstname.lastname@example.org.

 Many of our reservable rooms and spaces are accessible.
 When reserving a room, look for the wheelchair accessible symbol ♿️.

 Accessible parking spaces are available right outside Knight Library on Kincaid Street, between East 14th and East 15th Avenues.
 Find accessible entrances on the northwest side of the building at the basement level and on the northeast side at the ground level.
 Once inside the building, follow the yellow signs to find elevators.
 If you have questions about accessing Knight Library, please contact Access Services at 541-346-3065 or email@example.com.

 Accessibility Map—Knight Library